-A clear call to action is something like asking the viewer to sign up for a newsletter, to donate now by clicking on the link, to share the infographic on Twitter (with a #hashtag), or to ask the viewer to go to a specific landing page to get more information.
+A clear call to action asks the viewer to sign up for a newsletter (you can use our newsletter maker to design one), to donate by clicking on a link, to share the infographic on Twitter (with a #hashtag), or to ask the viewer to go to a specific landing page to get more information.

 If you use an infographic tool like Venngage, you can embed these calls to action directly into your infographic with our interactive infographic feature.
 For example, you can add a form to ask people to sign up for your newsletter, and you can add links or buttons to your website or donation page.